isisanaya/repository-1.0/_texts/sorryIdidn'tAnswerthePhone.md

 ---

 - So I mean,
-- I was just looking our the window like I always do.
+- I was just looking out the window like I always do.

 - But I don't just look.